How it Works

 Our indoor sensors listen for the impulsive sound of gunfire and look for the infrared flash from the barrel; they are designed to automatically alert security personnel within ten seconds, without any human assessment.

-We notify law enforcement and first responders via a push notification direct to our browser app, mobile app, SMS or email, detailing the precise location of the gunfire with a full set of contextual information about the incident and providing immediate, real-time actionable gunfire intelligence.
+We notify law enforcement and first responders via a push notification direct to our mobile, desktop and browser apps, SMS or email, detailing the precise location of the gunfire with a full set of contextual information about the incident and providing immediate, real-time actionable gunfire intelligence.

 Alerts are typically sent within 30-45 seconds of confirmed gunfire outdoors and within 10 seconds indoors, enabling fast response to a precise location.